 There are various reasons for this huge difference in the ability of households to meet housing costs.
 One reason is because home-owners entered the lockdown with lower housing costs relative to their incomes (an average of 13 per cent) compared to social renters (18 per cent) and private renters (a massive 32 per cent).
 Another reason is because home-owners are in general wealthier, with only 13 per cent holding no savings before the lockdown, compared with 23 per cent of private renters and 47 per cent of social renters.
 But there is a third reason, which is that homeowners have received greater support from the Government.

 13 per cent of mortgaged home owners have applied for a mortgage holiday in recent weeks, with 92 per cent being granted relief from their repayments for three months.
-In stark contrast, while 10 per cent of private renters have tried to lower their housing costs under lockdown either through negotiating a lower rent or being granted a rent holiday, only 50 per cent have been successful.
-The even lower 4 per cent of social renters who have attempted to renegotiate their rent have had the same rate of success.
-Admittedly, the Government instructing a handful of lenders to grant a holiday to mortgagors is easier to pass policy for than compelling thousands of landlords to do the same for private renters, and under current legislation private renters and, increasingly, social renters have little or no rights.
-But this is a failure not only of existing housing legislation but also of the Government’s response to the plight of renters under lockdown.
+In stark contrast, while 10 per cent of private renters have tried to lower their housing costs under the lockdown, either through negotiating a lower rent with their landlord or being granted a rent holiday, only 50 per cent have been successful.
+The even lower 4 per cent of social renters who have attempted to renegotiate their rent with local authorities or housing associations have had the same rate of success.
+Admittedly, the Government instructing a handful of lenders to grant a holiday to mortgagors is easier to impose through policy than compelling thousands of landlords to do the same for private renters, and under current legislation private renters and, increasingly, social renters have little or no rights.
+But this is a failure not only of existing housing legislation but also of the Government’s indifference to the financial plight of renters under lockdown.

 As a result of this protection of UK residential property values over and above ensuring the ability of UK citizens to afford to live in those properties, 37 per cent of renters who have made a claim for Universal Credit since the lockdown began are currently unable to meet their housing costs.
-Again, as a result of this failure of the benefit system to compensate households for being refused the right to support themselves, 24 per cent of private renters and 19 per cent of social renters are cutting down on other items in order to afford their rent, with 12 per cent of all renters experiencing material deprivation as a result.
-In comparison, 16 per cent of mortgaged home-owners have cut expenditure to afford housing costs, and only 4 per cent have experienced deprivation.
+Again, as a result of this failure of the benefit system to compensate households financially for being refused the right to support themselves financially, 24 per cent of private renters and 19 per cent of social renters are cutting down on other items in order to afford their rent, with 12 per cent of all renters experiencing material deprivation as a result.
+In comparison, 16 per cent of mortgaged home-owners have cut expenditure to afford housing costs, with only 4 per cent experiencing deprivation.

 The consequences of all this are becoming apparent.
-20.56 million people in England alone, 36 per cent of all households, rent from a private or social landlord, and they’ve been thrown to the wolves.
-Despite the extension of the notice period for evictions of private and social renters from 2 to 3 months under the Coronavirus Act 2020 (something the Secretary of State for Housing, Communities and Local Government tried to pass off as a 3-month ‘ban’), and which ends on 25 June, tens — and perhaps hundreds — of thousands of renters are currently living with the threat of eviction under Section 21 of the Housing Act 1988, which empowers landlords to evict tenants without reason given two months’ notice, or under Section 8 notice, which allows a landlord to evict through possession proceedings on the grounds of non-payment if they haven’t paid rent for 8 weeks.
+20.56 million people in England alone, 36 per cent of all households, rent from a private or social landlord, and they’ve been thrown to the wolves by the Government.
+Despite the extension of the notice period for evictions of private and social renters from 2 to 3 months under the Coronavirus Act 2020 (something the Secretary of State for Housing, Communities and Local Government dishonestly tried to pass off as a 3-month ‘ban’), and which ends on 25 June, tens — and perhaps hundreds — of thousands of renters are currently living with the threat of eviction: either under Section 21 of the Housing Act 1988, which empowers landlords to evict tenants without reason on two months’ notice, or under a Section 8 notice, which allows a landlord to evict through possession proceedings on the grounds of non-payment if a tenant hasn’t paid rent for 8 weeks.